denten-books/plain-text/0-intro.md

 parallelisms that, as George Lakoff and Mark Johnson explain, configure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
 Why do we call some software programs "applications" for example?
 The application of what to what?
-Apple's iconic *Human Interface Guidelines* which heralded the era of "what you see is what you get" interfaces, contains many echoes of Lakoff work and explicitly recommends *Metaphors we Live by* in the bibliography section.
+Apple's iconic *Human Interface Guidelines*, a manual of style that heralded the era of "what you see is what you get" interfaces, contains many echoes of Lakoff work and explicitly recommends *Metaphors we Live by* in the bibliography section.
 The manual urges the designer to "convey meaning through representation" and to seek the metaphor appropriate to the task [@apple_apple_1987, 11].
-Do not ask the user to throw "documents" into "jars," for example, the manual urges the designer: "dragging the document icon to the Trash means the user wants to discard that document" [@apple_apple_1987, 229]  Simulated objects must "look like they do in real world" it concludes [@apple_apple_1987].
+Do not ask the user to throw "documents" into "jars," for example, the manual reads: "dragging the document icon to the Trash means the user wants to discard that document" [@apple_apple_1987, 229] Simulated objects must "look like they do in real world" it concludes [@apple_apple_1987].
+In the words of cognitive scientists John Carroll and John Thomas, whose work was also hugely influential for the Apple guidelines, "people employ metaphors in learning about computer systems."
+Using the appropriate metaphors therefore provides "wide-ranging improvements in learn ability and ease of use" [@carroll_metaphor_1982, 108].

-Shklovsky here. исскуство как прием.
-The downside of metaphor.
-Writing at the cusp of the Svetlana Boym, another traveller, a compatriot and once mentor, also considered her estrangement a methodology, applicable to life and scholarship [@boym_estrangement_1996].
-Defamiliarization plays an instrumental part of an immigrant's survival mechanism.[^ln-flusser]
+The seminal work on figurative speech undertaken by the Russian formalists at the turn of the twentieth century reminds us that such metaphoric extension also has its cognitive downside.
+Once habituated, experience passes into the unconscious [@brik_poetika_1919, 104].
+The thing "dries up" in Shklovsky's words, first in perception and then in practice [@brik_poetika_1919, 38 and 104].
+The metaphor, for the formalists, acts to conserve mental energy.
+Once internalized, it does not appear to conciousness.
+The image becomes so familiar that we cease thinking about it---an insight that was confirmed experimentally almost a century later.[^ln-cog] Metaphoric conceptual blending, a dynamic by which images and paradigms from one domain can be extended to another, improves learning and performance.
+Flusser would say it makes experience more "smooth."
+But for formalists, the ossified metaphor also threatened the vitality of life.
+Shklovsky quotes from the diaries of Lev Tolstoy, who, while dusting his room, could not remember if he already dusted his sofa.
+"Because actions like these are habituated and unconscious, I could not remember and knew that it was impossible to remember," wrote Tolstoy.
+"And so whether I dusted and forgot or just did so without thinking, it as if the action never happened [..] thus life when life passes without conscious reflection, it is as if one has not lived" [@brik_poetika_1919, 104].
+In this way, Shklovsky concludes "life disappears into nothingness."
+The automatization of experience "consumes things, clothing, furniture, your spouse, and the fear of war" [@brik_poetika_1919, 104].

 Defamiliarization reclaims the metaphor for analysis.
 A metaphor unfolds within each of the book's chapters.
 Each chapter pursues the metaphor to its